MustafaArikan/MustafaArikan.github.io/_posts/2022-04-08-shortcuts-for-linux.md

-# Some shortcuts for latex
+# Some shortcuts for Linux

 Here's the table of contents: